 There was some lovely news earlier this month from Australian Dance Theatre—Elizabeth Dalman has been named patron of ADT for the company’s 50th anniversary year, 2015.
 Dalman, along with Leslie White (1936‒2009), founded ADT in 1965.
 White moved on to other things in 1967 and Dalman continued to direct the company until 1975.
 After a varied career overseas, both before and after the ten years she spent at ADT, Dalman returned to Australia in 1986 and in 1990 founded the Mirramu Creative Arts Centre at Lake George, near Canberra.
 She continues to direct the Centre and its associated Mirramu Dance Company.
 Fifty years of ADT will also mark fifteen of Mirramu.*

 I didn’t post my Canberra Times review of Sapling to Silver when it was performed in Canberra in 2011, so here is a link to the review.
-[Online link now no longer available].
+[UPDATE August 2020: Online link no longer available].
 Here is a link to posts about Elizabeth Dalman

 In April I had the pleasure of presenting an illustrated talk, The fabric of dance, at the National Gallery of Victoria, Melbourne, in conjunction with the Gallery’s exhibition Ballet and Fashion.
 In this talk I looked at how the tutu had developed over three centuries or so, and in particular at how its development had been influenced by changes in fashion and by new materials and fabrics that had become available.
 But, in putting the talk together, I found I was quite unexpectedly wanting to suggest a link between one of the costumes on show in the exhibition and Louis XIV in his famous role as Apollo in Les Ballets de la nuit of 1653, which I did.
 I am hoping to post the text of the talk, and the accompanying PowerPoint slides, on this site in due course.